jp-wang/jp-wang.github.io/_posts/2019-09-29-deep-dive-into-generics02.md

 * raw types
 * array of any of the above

 Another usage of reifiable type is the `instanceof` operation.
-The `instanceof` is checking the object's runtime type so that it can be safely casted to, which means it needs the full type information to gurantee the type safety.
+The `instanceof` is checking the object's runtime type so that it can be safely casted to, which means it needs the full type information to guarantee the type safety.